Leaving my 18 month old during labor with new baby

 Max probably doesn't have a lot of words yet, but he does understand a lot.
 Reading a book like this that you make for him will be helpful to him.
 You could also start to give him other "help" in the form of stuffed animals, bottles, etc that he's attached to, and let the person who will take care of him during your labor start to use those comfort objects to help him when he's upset.

-I also urge you to check out the info on this site on "Preparing your child for the new baby," in the pregnancy section.
+I also urge you to check out the info on this site on "Preparing your child for the new baby"

 You still have a little time before your labor.
 Hopefully these suggestions will help you prepare Max a little.
 But again, I want to reassure you that Max will weather this -- even if, heaven forbid, he cries himself to sleep.
 Your love and attention before and after will make all the difference in the world to his being able to handle this challenge.